Great Central Railway (heritage railway): Locomotives and rolling stock

-Some of Britain's largest locomotives have been there in recent years.
-The steam fleet currently comprises over a dozen mainline classes, many of them either heavy freight, express passenger or shunting tank engines.
+Some of Britain's largest locomotives have been there.
+The steam fleet comprises several mainline classes, many of them either heavy freight, express passenger or shunting tank engines.
 Some are of types that were preserved in abundance elsewhere, but others have been leased from the National Collection.
-On most days, one of the railway's two British Rail Class 101 DMU sets runs from Loughborough to Leicester.
-The railway also has a large fleet of diesel locomotives, ranging from Class 08 shunters to Class 37 and Class 50’s.
-As it stands (7 October 2022), the railway has only a few diesel locos serviceable.
-These being D123 (45 125), 37 714, D6700 (37 119/37 350).
+The railway also has a fleet of diesel locomotives, ranging from Class 08 shunters to Class 37 and Class 50's.
+As of 7 October 2022 the railway had only a few diesel locos serviceable.
+These were D123 (45 125), 37 714, D6700 (37 119/37 350).
 Locos such as the 20,25,47,50 and others are all withdrawn for repairs.

-As well as running stock the railway also has a large collection of heritage rolling stock.
+As well as running stock the railway also has a collection of heritage rolling stock.
 Passenger stock is made up of uniform rakes of British Rail Mark 1 coaches originally built in the 1950s and 60s.
 They either carry Maroon, Carmine and Cream, Western Region Chocolate and Cream, or Great Central Pullman liveries.